-"His [Sabellius'] fundamental thought is, that the unity of God, without distinction in itself, unfolds or extends itself in the course of the world's development in three different forms and periods of revelation and, after the completion of redemption, returns into unity.
-The Father reveals himself in the people."
+"His [Sabellius'] fundamental thought is, that the unity of God, without distinction in itself, unfolds or extends itself in the course of the

+(Revelation 14:6) This angel represents God's work through human agents to preach a message to "them that dwell on the earth, and to every nation, and kindred, and tongue, and people."
 This is the same message Jesus referred to when He said, "And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come."
 (Matthew 24:14)